-- 1. The net company assets of the Investment Company are denominated in EUR (euro) ("reference currency"). - The value of a share ("net asset value per share") is denominated in the currency laid down in the Annex to the Sales Prospectus ("sub-fund currency"), insofar as no other currency is stipulated for other share classes in the respective Annex to the Sales Prospectus ("share class currency"). - 3.
-The net asset value per share is calculated by the Management Company or a third party commissioned for this purpose by the Management Company, under the supervision of the Depositary, on each day specified in the Annex with the exception of 24 and 31 December of each year ("valuation day") and rounded off to two decimal places.
+- 1. The net company assets of the Investment Company are denominated in euro (EUR) ("reference currency"). - 2.
+The value of a share ("net asset value per share") is denominated in the currency laid down in the Annex to the Sales Prospectus ("sub-fund currency") insofar as no other currency is stipulated for any other share classes in the respective Annex to the Sales Prospectus ("share class currency"). - 3.
+The net asset value per share is calculated by the Management Company or a third party commissioned by it for this purpose, under the supervision of the Depositary, on each day specified in the Annex with the exception of 24 and 31 December of each year ("valuation day") and rounded off to two decimal places.
 The Board of Directors of the Investment Company may decide on a different arrangement for individual sub-funds, in which case it should be taken into account that the net asset value per share should be calculated at least twice a month. - 4.
-In order to calculate the net asset value per share, the value of the assets of each sub-fund less the liabilities of each sub-fund, is determined on each valuation day ("net sub-fund assets") and this figure is divided by the number of shares in circulation on the valuation day.
-The Management Company may, however, decide to determine the net asset value per share on 24 and 31 December without these determinations of value being considered calculations of the net asset value per share on a valuation day within the meaning of the previous sentence.
-Consequently, shareholders may not demand the issue, redemption or exchange of shares on the basis of a net asset value determined on 24 December and/or 31 December of a year. - 5.
-If applicable legal regulations or the provisions of these Management Regulations require the situation of the net company assets to be described in the annual or semi-annual reports and other financial statistics, the assets of the relevant sub-fund will be converted into the reference currency.
-Net sub-fund assets are calculated according to the following principles: - Transferable securities, money market instruments, derivative financial instruments (derivatives) and other assets officially listed on a stock exchange are valued at the latest available trade price which provides a reliable valuation on the trading day preceding the valuation day.
+In order to calculate the net asset value per share, the value of the assets of each sub-fund less the liabilities of each sub-fund is determined on each valuation day ("net sub-fund assets"), and this figure is divided by the number of shares in circulation on the valuation day.
+The Investment Company may, however, decide to determine the net asset value per share on 24 and 31 December without these valuations being considered to be calculations of the net asset value per share on a valuation date within the meaning of the preceding sentence 1 of this clause 4.
+Consequently, shareholders may not demand the issue, redemption and/or the exchange of shares on the basis of a net asset value per share that is determined on 24 December and/or 31 December of any given year. - 5.
+If applicable legal regulations or the provisions of these Articles of Association require the situation of the net company assets to be described in the annual or semi-annual reports and other financial statistics, the assets of the relevant sub-fund will be converted into the reference currency.
+Net sub-fund assets are calculated according to the following principles: - Transferable securities, money market instruments, derivative financial instruments (derivatives) and other assets officially listed on a securities exchange are valued at the latest available trade price which provides a reliable valuation on the trading day preceding the valuation day.